Keith Gill

 Gill's posts were described as "forthright, spreadsheet-laden content".
 His Reddit username derives from the investing term deep value, as Gill claims to be a proponent of value investing.
-Reuters revealed his identity to the public on January 28, 2021, after an investigation of public records and social-media posts.
+Reuters revealed his identity to the public on January 28, 2021, after an investigation of public records and social media posts.

-Gill gave testimony as part of a virtual hearing held by the US House Financial Services Committee on February 18, 2021 as part of a discussion about when "short sellers, social media, and retail investors collide".
+Gill gave testimony as part of a virtual hearing held by the US House Financial Services Committee on February 18, 2021, as part of a discussion about when "short sellers, social media, and retail investors collide".
 Gill testified he "did not solicit anyone to buy or sell the stock for [his] own profit."

-Personal life
+Early life and career

 Keith Gill was born on June 8, 1986, to Steven and Elaine Gill, and was raised in Brockton, Massachusetts.
-He had two siblings; his sister died in 2020.
-He graduated from Stonehill College in 2009 and holds several school records in track and field.
+He had two siblings, a sister who died unexpectedly in 2020, and a brother.
+He graduated from Stonehill College with an accounting degree in 2009 and holds several school records in track and field.
 Gill was named the indoor athlete of the year in 2008 by the US Track & Field and Cross Country Coaches Association after he won the 1,000-meter race at the New England Championships with a time of 2:24.73, and recorded a personal best time of 4:03 in the mile that year.
 He married his wife, Caroline, in 2016; they have one child.

-Professional life
+According to his testimony before Congress, Gill is the first in his family to earn a four-year degree.

-Gill is a Chartered Financial Analyst (CFA) charterholder.
+Gill was once a Chartered Financial Analyst (CFA) charterholder, but he no longer appears in the CFAI member directory.
 He was a licensed securities broker registered with the Financial Industry Regulatory Authority (FINRA) from July 2012 with no disclosed regulatory infractions.

+Gill was employed by MassMutual starting in 2019, working as a financial marketer and educator.
+He “helped to create financial education classes that advisors could present to prospective clients”, although he “was not a stock broker, or a financial advisor”, and “did not talk to clients, and did not recommend stocks for them to buy”.

-As of February 26, 2021, Gill was no longer a registered financial broker; January 28 was his last day of employment with MassMutual and a FINRA spokeswoman said, "a person’s registration is terminated when he or she is no longer employed by a registered firm."
+As of February 26, 2021, Gill was no longer a registered financial broker; January 28 was his last day of employment with MassMutual, and a FINRA spokeswoman said, "a person’s registration is terminated when he or she is no longer employed by a registered firm."
 Between 2010 and 2014 he worked for a family friend at a start-up in New Hampshire, working on a software program to help investors analyze stocks.
 He worked for LexShares until March 2017.
-Gill was employed at MassMutual from April 2019 until his resignation on January 28, 2021.
+Gill was employed at MassMutual in April 2019 until his resignation on January 28, 2021.